-Timeshares are one of those purchases many people make while caught up in the enthusiasm of vacation — then regret, often not too much later.
+Timeshares are one of those purchases many people make while caught up in the enthusiasm of vacation.
+Then regret comes in not too much later, followed by a frantic search of “how to sell my timeshare.”

-But there are upsides to timeshares.
+But there are upsides to owning use rights to a timeshare property.
 I own three and feel I got my money’s worth out of them — and then some.
 And I’m not alone.
 About 6.9 percent of U.S. households have a shared vacation ownership — like timeshare weeks or points or shares of private residence clubs — according to the American Resort Development Association.
 That amounts to more than 9.2 million households.

 Though the timeshare market was hard hit during the Great Recession, sales eventually rebounded, increasing 25 percent since 2010, according to The New York Times.